Social Work - Graduate

 Gain the knowledge and credentials to thrive in an advanced Social Work career through the graduate-level programs Millersville University offers in conjunction with Shippensburg University and Kutztown University.

 Why Study This Program?

 Millersville and Shippensburg jointly offer a Master of Social Work (MSW) degree program designed for students who want to either further their education in social work or join the social work profession.
 As such, the program was developed to support both the full-time student and the working professional.
+Students have the option of completing the program in-person or fully online.
 A MSW degree permits graduates to work in a variety of human service programs and agencies in an advanced clinical or administrative capacity.

-State-of-the-art technology permits students to acquire social work knowledge, skills and values through multiple educational methods, including traditional campus classes, teleconferencing and web-based activities.
+State-of-the-art technology permits students to acquire social work knowledge, skills, and values through multiple educational methods.
+Including traditional campus classes and web-based activities.
 The joint nature of these graduate-level programs allows students to benefit from the quality faculty and resources of both universities.
 The joint Social Work programs are accredited by the Council on Social Work Education (CSWE).

 What Will You Learn?

 The Master of Social Work (MSW) curriculum explores the principles and philosophies of social work, research methods, human behavior, diverse populations, and other aspects of the field.
 Students gain a practical perspective to their student through required field practicums.

 The Doctor of Social Work (DSW) course of study features 16 courses which consider social work leadership, social work teaching and scholarship, research methodology, multivariate analysis, intervention research and more.